NagusameCS/IVY/privacy.md

 _Last updated: 2025-05-22_

 - IVY (“we,” “our,” or “us”) is a free educational resource created by students for the benefit of other students.
 This Privacy Policy outlines how we handle data when you use the IVY website (“Site”).
-- Spoiler: we don’t collect anything.
-But here are the details anyway.

 ---
 - **1. No Personal Data Collection**
   - We do not ask for, store, or process any of the following: